PrintM3D/Quad-Fusion-Docs/electrical-guides/the-electrical-standard.md

 ## Deviating from the Standard

-In the configuration files and the wiring of the Promega you can deviate from this standard.
+In the configuration files and the wiring of the Crane you can deviate from this standard.
 To change the tool definition in the configuration files, read the [Help!
 My Extruders are Backwards](https://promega.printm3d.com/~/edit/drafts/-LHcd83qhBiRw2GAgwN_/firmware-guides/help-my-extruders-are-backwards) guide.
 For wiring read [Duet Maestro Wiring](https://promega.printm3d.com/~/edit/drafts/-LHcd83qhBiRw2GAgwN_/electrical-guides/duet-maestro-wiring) and [Extruder Assembly Wiring](https://promega.printm3d.com/~/edit/drafts/-LHcd83qhBiRw2GAgwN_/electrical-guides/extruder-assembly-wiring).